aws/event-ruler/README.md

 if you have multiple possible rules you want to select from, and especially if you have a way to store the compiled Machine.

+The matching time is impacted by the degree of non-determinism introduced by wildcard rules.
+Performance deteriorates as an increasing number of the wildcard rule prefixes match a theoretical worst-case event.
+To avoid this, wildcard rules pertaining to the same event field should avoid common prefixes leading up to their first wildcard character.
+If a common prefix is required, then use the minimum number of wildcard characters and limit repeating character sequences that occur following a wildcard character.
+MachineComplexityEvaluator can be used to evaluate a machine and determine the degree of non-determinism, or "complexity" (i.e. how many wildcard rule prefixes match a theoretical worst-case event).
+Here are some data points showing a typical decrease in performance for increasing complexity scores.

+- Complexity = 1, Events per Second = 140,000
+- Complexity = 17, Events per Second = 12,500
+- Complexity = 34, Events per Second = 3500
+- Complexity = 50, Events per Second = 2500
+- Complexity = 100, Events per Second = 1250
+- Complexity = 275, Events per Second = 100 (extrapolated data point)
+- Complexity = 650, Events per Second = 10 (extrapolated data point)

 The main class you'll interact with implements state-machine based rule matching.
 The interesting methods are: